Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 Italy targets more financially driven investors, offering flexible investment routes starting at €250,000 in startups and benefits for high-net-worth individuals through its tax system.

-Both programs include family members and have no strict stay requirements, but Greece allows broader family inclusion across three generations.
+Both programs include family members and have no strict stay requirements.
+The programs allow for broader family inclusion across three generations.

 Italy vs Greece Golden Visa: Who Should Choose Which?